MichaelP84/Modeling-Conways-GOL/README.md

 The limitations of predicting complex systems makes Conway's Game of Life a captivating study.
 My objective was to abstract the rules of this simulation into a different computationally irreducible system.
 Or, in other words, get a nueral network to learn the update rules of the simulation.

-What I will be comparing my results to is a baseline model, where the prediction for the next state is the last state of the simulation.

 ![](https://github.com/MichaelP84/Modeling-Conways-GOL/blob/main/git_resources/GAME.gif)

 ### Baseline

+What I will be comparing my results to is a baseline model, where the prediction for the next state is the last state of the simulation.

+Over 100 trials, the accuracy of the baseline was 87%

 ### Convolutional Nueral Network

+Over 100 trials, the accuracy of the CNN was 99.88%

 ![](https://github.com/MichaelP84/Modeling-Conways-GOL/blob/main/git_resources/CNN.gif)

 ### Linear Network

+Over 100 trials, the accuracy of the Linear Network was 99.81%

 ![](https://github.com/MichaelP84/Modeling-Conways-GOL/blob/main/git_resources/FF.gif)